STATE DEPARTMENT OF EDUCATION

 In September 2001, the Youth Development Branch organized within the Division of Student and School Services, and in March 2006 became part of the Division of Student, Family and School Support, which became the Division of Student Support, Academic Enrichment, and Educational Policy in July 2018, and the Division of Student Support and Federal Programs by 2024.

-[photo, North County High School, 10 East 1st Ave., Glen Burnie, MD] STUDENT SERVICE LEARNING
+[photo, North County High School, 10 East 1st Ave., Glen Burnie, MD] SERVICE-LEARNING

-In 1988, Student Service Learning formed as the Maryland Student Service Alliance under the former Division of Instruction.
+In 1988, Service-Learning formed as the Maryland Student Service Alliance under the former Division of Instruction.
 The Alliance transferred to the Youth Development Branch of the Division of Student and School Services (now Division of Student Support & Federal Programs) in 2002, and reorganized as Student Service Learning in June 2004.
+By May 2026, it had received its current name.

 North County High School, 10 East 1st Ave., Glen Burnie, Maryland, October 2018.
 Photo by Diane F. Evartt.